Bartmr/n8n-nodes-data-validation/CONTRIBUTING.md

 ## <a name="new-features"></a> New Features

 Right now, we're not expecting suggestions or Pull Requests for new features.
-We recommend you to extend one of our schema classes and tweak it to your needs, or fork this project and do the changes.